PEtab-dev/petab_sciml/docs/src/format.md

 The schema is provided as [JSON schema](assets/array_data_schema.json).
 Currently, validation is only provided via the PEtab SciML library, and does not check the validity of framework-specific Ids (e.g. for inputs, parameters, and layers).

-The naming of inputs or layer parameters is framework-specific or user-specified.
+The Ids of inputs or layer parameters are framework-specific or user-specified.
 For inputs:

-- NN models in the PEtab SciML [YAML format](@ref NN_YAML) follow PyTorch indexing.
+- The PEtab SciML [NN model YAML format](@ref NN_YAML) follows PyTorch indexing.
 For example, if the first layer is `Conv2d`, the input should be in `(C, W, H)` format.
 - NN models in other framework-specific formats follow the indexing and naming conventions of the respective framework.

 For parameters:

-- NN models in the PEtab SciML [YAML format](@ref NN_YAML) follow PyTorch indexing and naming conventions.
+- The PEtab SciML [NN model YAML format](@ref NN_YAML) follows PyTorch indexing and naming conventions.
 For example, in a PyTorch `Linear` layer, the parameter array Ids are `weight` and/or `bias`
 - NN models in other framework-specific formats follow the indexing and naming conventions of the respective framework.

 !!! tip "For developers: Respect memory order"